History of Scouting America

-Scouting America (formerly the Boy Scouts of America) was inspired by and modeled on The Boy Scouts Association, established by Robert Baden-Powell in Britain in 1908.
+Scouting America (formerly the Boy Scouts of America [BSA]) was inspired by and modeled on The Boy Scouts Association, established by Robert Baden-Powell in Britain in 1908.
 In the early 1900s, several youth organizations were active, and many became part of Scouting America (see Scouting in the United States).

-Scouting America was founded as the Boy Scouts of America in 1910 at the "first encampment" in Silver Bay, NY, and grew rapidly and became the largest youth organization in the United States.
+Scouting America was founded as the Boy Scouts of America (BSA) in 1910 at the "first encampment" in Silver Bay, NY, and grew rapidly and became the largest youth organization in the United States.
 Early issues involved race, the "younger boy problem," and the "older boy problem."
 Troops initially followed local community policy on race.
 For younger boys, the Cubbing program arose and for older boys, Rovering and Exploring programs were developed.
 Additional programs and changes have occurred over the years to adapt the program to the youth of the day.